norquisd/AdversarialPoissonLearning/README.md

-# AdversarialPoissonLearning
+# Adversarial Poisson Learning
-Here is a derivation and application of an optimal adversarial perturbation matrix against the Poisson Learning framework.
+This repository shows the derivation and impact of an adversarial matrix against the Poisson Learning framework specified by Calder et al. [[arXiv]](https://arxiv.org/abs/2006.11184)